About

 Alongside this pop up satellite foodbanks were launched in Willingdon Trees, Old Town & Langney.

-We now have seven foodbank satellites, 15 paid staff and 185 volunteers.
+We now have five foodbank satellites and an advice cafe, 17 paid staff and 135 volunteers.